lucamolteni/Contribute-To-Drools-Executable-Model/blogpost-drools-model-compiler.md

 Imagine that you're interested in contributing to Drools, what should you do when you find a problem and you think it's related to the Executable Model?

-First we should understand how to recognise whether it's an error with Drools or specifically in the Executable Model.
+Firstly we should understand where the problem is in Drools and if it's eventually related to the Executable Model.
 To do that, we need to create the smallest piece of code that shows the problem: this is what we called a "bug reproducer" (also just "reproducer").
 If you provide a bug report to [Zulip](https://blog.kie.org/2020/04/new-community-channels-on-zulip-chat.html), mailing lists or [Stack Overflow](https://drools.org/community/getHelp.html) the team will ask you to create such reproducer.
 There are two ways to do it: